 What are Meta Tags?
 These are the little snippets you see as a quick description under your website title on a google search.
 Although Google says meta tags arent part of the SEO algorithm process it uses, these are still useful.
 You want to stand out with your meta tag, as it is your company’s first description of what you offer.
 It can be the determining factor as to whether or not they click on your site.
 This tag could be key to bring in more traffic.
 Although it may not factor into SEO, it is just as relevant to get right.
 You want to grab the attention of potential clients.
 It would be best if you used keywords in your description.
 The keywords that will be searched will also be bolded in the meta tag.
 Never use quotation marks in your meta tag description, as Google will cut off the information you are trying to say.

 These small six steps should help to get you started on your journey to SEO.
 Remember the following we covered:

 - Keyword Content & Placement

 - Blog Posts

 - Meta Tags

-If implemented correctly as we mentioned, you will start to see the changes over time.
+If implemented correctly, as we mentioned, you will start to see the changes over time.
 You will not be on Google’s first page overnight.
-However, when done correctly, over the course of a few weeks you will start to notice the work you put in, take effect.
-Google’s SEO is forever changing, adapting to the constant changes the web faces each day.
+However, when done correctly, you will start to notice the work you put in take effect over the course of a few weeks.
+Google’s SEO is forever changing; adapting to the constant changes is crucial.
 SEO takes patience, learning, and understanding.
 Knowing these few basic guidelines will help lead you in the right direction.